Facilities Manual

 Authority.
 Authority in facilities-related matters is delegated by the President to each of the ten Chancellors.
 Each Chancellor determines policy for the campus.

 Office of the Chancellor.
-The Office of the Chancellor is composed of the Chancellor, the Vice Chancellors, the Directors of University Hospitals, and their respective staffs.
+The Office of the Chancellor is composed of the Chancellor, the Vice Chancellors, the Directors of University Hospitals, and their respective staff.
 The Vice Chancellors and Directors report directly to the Chancellor and indirectly to the President through the Chancellor.
 Normally, one Vice Chancellor is assigned duties in facilities-related matters.

 3.2.2 Government Laboratory

 The Department of Energy’s Lawrence Berkeley National Laboratory is managed by a Director who is an officer of the University and is responsible to the President.
-(The Lawrence Livermore National Laboratory, and Los Alamos (New Mexico) National Laboratory are each managed by an LLC of which the University is a member.)
+(The Lawrence Livermore National Laboratory and Los Alamos (New Mexico) National Laboratory are each managed by an LLC of which the University is a member.)

 Authority.
 Authority in facilities-related matters is delegated by the President to the Laboratory Directors.
 The Director determines policy for the laboratory.

 Office of the Director.
-The Office of the Director is composed of the Director, the Director's staff, and the Deputy Directors and their staffs.
+The Office of the Director is composed of the Director, the Director's staff, and the Deputy Directors and their staff.
 The Deputy Directors are officers of the University who report directly to the Director and indirectly to the President through the Director.
 Normally, one Deputy Director is assigned duties in facilities-related matters.

 3.2.3 Division of Agriculture and Natural Resources